hotpeppersec/cloudlab/docs/_source/16_tools.rst

 assume we have a file called `data_to_protect.txt` that we would like to encrypt.

 .. code-block:: bash
+   :caption: Encrypting date file with another file as the key
+   :name: Encrypting date file with another file as the key

    ansible-vault encrypt --vault-password-file ~/my_dog.txt data_to_protect.txt